jbfavre/ngx-markdown-module/README.md

         }
     }

-Then point to an existing file at `http://localhost/youfile.md`
+Then point to an existing file at `http://localhost/youfile.md` or `http://localhost/youfile.mkd`

-Or point to any file at `http://localhost/even_non_existing_file.mkd`

 ## TODO

-1. Add sanity checks :(
+1. [DONE] Add sanity checks, thanks to [mildis](https://github.com/mildis)
 2. Make use of nginx file cache layer to open files
 3. Add sanity checks :-/
 4. Make discount flags available as part of configuration